-When an athlete’s Impairment results in only one (1) leg being used, the non-functional leg shall drag.

-Interpretation: "shall drag” means that the leg is not providing any propulsion but may follow the undulating hip line and appear to be alternating.
+When an Athlete’s impairment results in only one (1) leg being used, the non-functional leg shall drag.
+For the purpose of this Rule, “shall drag” means that the leg is not providing any propulsion but may follow the undulating hip line and appear to be alternating.